sunchao/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ObserverNameNode.md

 RPC-based tailing instead of HTTP, a in-memory cache on the JournalNode, etc. For more details, please see the design doc attached to HDFS-13150.

-A new client-side proxy provider, ObserverReadProxyProvider, is also introduced.
-When receiving a client read request, the proxy provider will first try each Observer NameNode available in the cluster, and only fall back to Active NameNode if all of the former failed.
+New client-side proxy providers are also introduced.
+ObserverReadProxyProvider, which inherits the existing ConfiguredFailoverProxyProvider, should be used to replace the latter to enable reads from Observer NameNode.
+When submitting a client read request, the proxy provider will first try each Observer NameNode available in the cluster, and only fall back to Active NameNode if all of the former failed.
+Similarly, ObserverReadProxyProviderWithIPFailover is introduced to replace IPFailoverProxyProvider in a IP failover setup.

 Deployment
 -----------